HVAC Training Schools & Certification in Washington, DC

 Advanced Technology Institute

-The ATI offers an HVAC technology diploma and an associate in occupational science (AOS) degree program in HVAC technology.
-These programs prepare students with practical experience and knowledge in classroom lectures and in labs using modern HVAC tools and equipment.
-The faculty of these programs include seasoned technicians bringing several years of HVAC experience and a host of industry-related certifications with them.
+ATI offers an HVAC technology diploma and an associate in occupational science (AOS) degree program in HVAC technology.
+These programs prepare students with practical experience and knowledge through classroom lectures and labs using modern HVAC tools and equipment.
+The faculty of these programs includes seasoned technicians who bring several years of HVAC experience and a host of industry-related certifications with them.

-The diploma program is made up of 48 credits, while the AOS degree comprises 60 credits.
+The diploma program comprises 48 credits, while the AOS degree comprises 60 credits.
 All courses from the diploma are included in the AOS.
 The curriculum consists of courses such as fundamentals of technology; basic electricity and circuits; metal repair and fabrication; commercial refrigeration; commercial HVAC systems; heat pumps; air conditioners; heating systems; intermediate electricity & schematics; and fundamentals of HVAC and refrigeration among others.

-Graduates of these programs are prepared for entry-level positions in this HVAC industry and are also prepared for several certification exams.
-They will also be able to earn the EPA section 608 and R410A certifications.
+Graduates of these programs are prepared for entry-level positions in the HVAC industry and for several certification exams.
+They can also earn the EPA section 608 and R410A certifications.

 • Location: Virginia Beach, VA